dxc-technology/halstack-style-guide/Slider/README.md

 ###### Dark theme

 In the dark theme, the majority of the colors are inverted, getting a good contrast between black and white.
-In some details, the design team decides to use the official yellow to highlight interactions.
+In some details, the design team decided to use the official dxc yellow to highlight interactions and component elements.

 <div> <img src="images/slider_dark.png"/></div>